 I grew up surrounded by artists, art supplies, art in progress, art books, in galleries, and in museums.
-I grew up seeing furniture repaired and made fabulous, plain walls in little homes elevated with bold colors or faux finishes.
-I grew up with an appreciation for the vintage, for the carefully selected and well-built.
+I grew up seeing busted furniture repaired, restored, and made beautiful.
 And I grew up with the whir of a sewing machine in the background.

-Obviously it was my mother who taught me about sewing basics.
-But even if I didn’t have the patience or good sense to be a consistent student (and I didn’t- sorry, Mom), it still forever enriched my life to take the very notion (no pun intended) of sewing and mending as a given.
+My mother taught me sewing basics.
+Even if I didn’t have the patience or good sense to be a consistent student, it still forever enriched my life to take the very notion of sewing and mending as a given.
 Of course you fix your own things, and of course you create what you can’t afford or which does not even exist yet and which you invented.

 It should come as no surprise that subsequent years of complete immersion and abandon, on the level of a religious devotee, into the philosophy, politics, and general ethos of punk subculture only served to nurture these DIY ideals.
-To this day, I so enjoy the practice and look of simple whip-stitch, and I’ll even add it to pieces for solely decorative purposes with colorful embroidery floss.
-But that all started with the necessity of patching old pants, then moved to the decoration of patches sporting band names or political slogans stitched onto my jacket in high-school.
+To this day, I enjoy the practice and look of simple whip-stitch, and I’ll even add it to pieces for solely decorative purposes with contrasting embroidery floss.
+But that all started with the necessity of patching old pants, then the decorating of my high-school jackets with band names or political slogans.
 In the late 1990’s, I didn’t have the money, let alone a bank card, let alone a computer connection to the internet, which didn’t even have websites on which to purchase punk rock accoutrements anyway.
 That stuff was gleaned from attending actual shows with merch tables, trading stuff from friends, maybe finding something in the back pages of MRR, or making it one’s self.
-(I still remember my first supremely dorky punk band shirts I made in junior high with a combination of wistfulness and cringing.)

 While of course I have moved on to other things, and learned to do a thing or two with a sewing machine, the influence of those years will always be with me, and it often shows in my ideals and my work.